SomeBlackMagic/salt-bundle/docs/installation-guide.md

 - `.saltbundle.yaml` must exist in current directory or parent directories
 - `vendor_dir` must be specified in config (defaults to `vendor`)
-- Formulas must be installed via `salt-bundle install` or `salt-bundle vendor`
+- Formulas must be installed via `salt-bundle project install` or `salt-bundle project vendor`

 **Verification:**